airladon/FigureOne/tutorials/1 - Shape/README.md

 We are defining a *triangle* figure element using the `triangle` method with the parameters of `width`, `height`, and `color`.

 Options objects are used to define elements within a figure.
 Options objects can be as simple or complex as needed to customize the properties of an element.
-To keep options objects as small as possible, only the properties that need customization away from the defaul values should be defined.
+To keep options objects as small as possible, only the properties that need customization should be defined.

 The triangle's options object is [here](https://airladon.github.io/FigureOne/#obj_triangle).